 When you encounter an objection, don't argue.
 Instead, get curious.
 Ask questions to understand the root of their concern.
 By focusing on the "why" behind their hesitation, you can address it directly and reinforce the value of moving forward now.
 This approach builds trust and positions you as a strategic advisor, not just a salesperson.

-Ask for the Commitment
+Don't Be Afraid to Ask for the Sale

 After you’ve presented your solution and handled objections, it's time to ask for the business.
 Don't leave the call with a vague "let's talk again soon."
 Be direct and clear.
 A simple question like, "Does it make sense to move forward with this?" or "Are you ready to get started?" can be incredibly effective.
 Your confidence at this stage shows the prospect that you believe in your solution and are ready to deliver.